harlow/kinesis-consumer/examples/distributed-tracing/README.md

 # Examples with opentracing

-The examples are roughly the same as thoe without tracing, but to demonstrate what the code will look liek with distributed tracing integrated.
+The examples are roughly the same as those without tracing, but to demonstrate what the code will look like with distributed tracing integrated.
 The tracing api spec that we are using is Opentracing, due to a wider and more stable support at the moment.

 Please refer to README under examples/consumer and examples/producer.